Rajvinder Kaur Gill: Murder investigation

-Hafiz Shahzad Hussain's confession

-Pakistani officials have two suspects, cousins Hafiz Shahzad Hussain and Shahid Ghazanfar.
+Hafiz Shahzad Hussain

-Hafiz was apprehended and interrogated by Pakistan's Intelligence Bureau, and is reported to have given an account of her murder.
+Hafiz was apprehended and interrogated by Pakistan's Intelligence Bureau, and was reported to have given an account of her murder.
 According to the Pakistani officials, in that confession his cousin Shahid owed Gill a large sum of money, and offered to pay him for help killing her.
 He confessed they lured her on a car trip to view gems, where Shahid first covertly served Gill tea laced with a sedative, so she wouldn't struggle, and then strangled her.
 He confessed to helping dump her body in a rural canal.
 Hafiz had Gill's laptop when he was apprehended.

+In 2017, a Pakistani court acquitted Hafiz Shahzad of Gill's murder due to lack of evidence against him.